-After extensive research and much testing, in our own kitchen as well as professional test kitchens, I’ve found the Wüsthof Classic Ikon 8″ Chef’s knife to be the best knife for the experienced home chef.
+After extensive research and much testing, in our own kitchen as well as professional test kitchens, I’ve found the Wüsthof Classic Ikon 8″ to be the best chef's knife for the experienced home cook.
 Forged from a single piece of high-carbon stainless steel, it offers a unique mix of heft, strength, and precision.
 It’s agile enough to quickly julienne carrots and strong enough to use on bone-in poultry.
 It has a thinner blade than most German-made knives which allows it to handle tasks that require more agility such as peeling.

 Best Chef's Knife

 With it’s solid durability and thinner blade the Wüsthof offers the ideal mix for the home chef.
 It easily cuts through vegetables (including butternut squash) without having to worry about chipping the blade.